gokusippinlean/gokusippinlean.github.io/_posts/2024-01-19-speech-season.md

 I just gave my speech inside of public speaking not more than an hour and a half ago.
 It went well.
 Sometimes I think about that class and I wonder who is this for?
 I spoke about how public transportation can help alleviate urban congestion, and help with mental and physical health.

 I wish I was at home playing morrowind.
 I am getting okay at it and the mechcanics don't piss me off as much anymore.
-I wish th vendors had more heal potions cause I swear they are so stingy.
+I wish the vendors had more heal potions cause I swear they are so stingy.

 Idgaf what she's doing.